 Things Haven't Gone Well is the debut album from Music Blues (Stephen Tanner of Harvey Milk)

 2xLP version is pressed on virgin vinyl and presented in an uncoated stock gatefold jacket with free download coupon.
 While supplies last mailorder customers will be treated to a shit brown vinyl pressing (LIMITED TO ONLY 500).
 CD version in 4 panel mini-LP style gatefold package.
-This is a pre-order for August 26th street date.
-Any orders containing Things Haven't Gone Well will ship on or slightly before the street date.

 Things Haven't Gone Well.
 No shit.